chmin1/Flix/README.md

-# Flix
-This project lets users view a list of movies sourced from the The Movie Database API.

-# Project 2 - *Name of App Here*
+# Project 2 - *Flix*

-**Name of your app** is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+**Flix** is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: **X** hours spent in total
+Time spent: **3** days spent in total

 ## User Stories

 The following **required** functionality is complete:

-- [ ] User can view a list of movies currently playing in theaters from The Movie Database.
+- [x] User can view a list of movies currently playing in theaters from The Movie Database.
-- [ ] Poster images are loaded using the UIImageView category in the AFNetworking library.
+- [x] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [ ] User sees a loading state while waiting for the movies API.
+- [x] User sees a loading state while waiting for the movies API.
-- [ ] User can pull to refresh the movie list.
+- [x] User can pull to refresh the movie list.

 The following **optional** features are implemented:

-- [ ] User sees an error message when there's a networking error.
+- [x] User sees an error message when there's a networking error.
-- [ ] Movies are displayed using a CollectionView instead of a TableView.
+- [x] Movies are displayed using a CollectionView instead of a TableView.
 - [ ] User can search for a movie.
 - [ ] All images fade in as they are loading.
 - [ ] User can view the large movie poster by tapping on a cell.